Viorel Cataramă: Philanthropy

-In 1995 he instituted the "Viorel Cataramă" prizes, which are awarded every year to the students of the "Gheorghe Vrănceanu" National High School in Bacău, as a financial reward for the efforts of those who have won prizes at national school olympiads.
+In 1995 he instituted the "Viorel Cataramă" prizes, which are awarded every year to the students of the Gheorghe Vrănceanu National College in Bacău, as a financial reward for the efforts of those who have won prizes at national school olympiads.

 In 1998 he was elected honorary citizen of Beiuș.

 On October 3, 2000 he organized the concert given by tenor José Carreras at the Romanian Athenaeum, on the occasion of the tenth anniversary of the establishment of the Elvila group of companies, a concert accompanied by the Bucharest Philharmonic Orchestra, under the baton of the young Spanish conductor David Gimenez.
 Since 2007, it organizes, in collaboration with the Bucharest National Opera, an annual extraordinary Christmas concert with world-renowned soloists and/or conductors, selected by mutual agreement between the two parties.